The Coming Crisis in Transportation Planning

 - the kinds of skills and practices that might be required of transportation planners in the future.

 Failure to address these issues head-on risks confronting a crisis in transportation planning.
 And in fact, we could make the case that the business opportunity now being exploited by startups and tech giants alike is the result of 50 years of transportation planning failures.
 As these new digital band-aids bridge gaps in our existing physical transportation networks, planners need to become more agile in anticipating and adapting to rapid technology-enabled shifts in mobility.
-Transportation planning is just as important as it as always been, if not more so – but the kinds of plans and areas of inquiry we make must adapt to this new reality.
+Digital currencies are another technological revolution that will be incorporated into the transportation system.
+Within a few years, the transportation systems will be accepting cryptocurrencies as ticket charges.
+The only thing to be careful about is to find the best bitcoin wallets 2022 offers to save your bitcoins from fraudsters this year.
+Transportation planning is just as important as it as always been, if not more so - but the kinds of plans and areas of inquiry we make must adapt to this new reality.

 We present these scenarios as a provocation to transportation policymakers, managers, and planners with the goal of stimulating a national debate about the potential impacts of these new technologies and services, and how government can accommodate their vast potential to improve transportation and anticipate and mitigate their unintended consequences.